wangzhezhe/DockerWebTerminal/README.md

 todo:

-send the ctrl+c command(plana:  use exec start a new terminal and send the sigin planb: kill the process in local machine be sure the process belong to docker )
+send the ctrl+c command(plana:  use exec start a new terminal (problems in exec docker exec command by sysexec maybe should have a pty) and send the sigin planb: kill the process in local machine be sure the process belong to docker )

 update the transform tool of operation history